Program Description

 General Degree Requirements

 The Master of Public Policy is designed as a two-year, full-time master’s program of 54 credits.
 In order to graduate from the program, students must obtain a minimum of 54 credits.
-Coursework is made up of a first-year core curriculum in policy leadership, analysis, and process, and then a second-year curriculum composed of policy tracks, policy specializations, a summative project, a course that emphasizes diversity in public policy, and the creation of a professional development plan to be refined in the context of a professional development course.
+Coursework is made up of a first-year core curriculum in policy leadership, analysis, and process, and then a second-year curriculum composed of policy tracks, policy specializations, a summative project, and a course that emphasizes diversity in public policy.

-The inclusion of both a traditional Policy Analysis track as well as a separate Policy Advocacy and Leadership track makes the Portland State University MPP an innovative program in the field.
-The MPP core courses draw from courses offered by programs in Political Science, Public Administration, and Public Affairs and Politics.
+The inclusion of both a traditional Policy Analysis track as well as a separate Policy Advocacy and Leadership track makes the Portland State University MPP a unique program in the field.
+The MPP core courses draw from courses offered by programs in Public Administration, and Politics and Global Affairs, while the specialization and track courses can be taken in other departments across PSU.

 All MPP students are required to take all core courses (credit hours in parentheses).